-b) Ex officio members are elected public office holders from the Democratic Party who are the current members of the California Assembly and State Senate representing San Francisco, U.S. Congressional Representatives from San Francisco and U.S. Senators who reside in San Francisco.
+- b) Ex Officio members are elected public office holders from the Democratic Party who are the current members of the California Assembly and State Senate representing San Francisco, U.S. Congressional Representatives from San Francisco and U.S. Senators who reside in San Francisco.
 Ex officio members may each send a designated representative in place of attending the SFDCCC meeting personally.
-Ex officio members exercise the right to vote, or, in their place, their representatives have that right.
+Ex officio members exercise the right to vote, or, in their place, their representatives have that right. - c) Associate members are defined in Article 2, Section 1, Subdivision (a)(4) of the Bylaws.

-c) Associate members are the chairs or presidents of each of the chartered San Francisco Democratic clubs.
-Each club has one associate member.
 The associate member may participate in discussion but does not vote.

-§2.0 A list of all SFDCCC members' names along with addresses, phone numbers, and email addresses is available in the SFDCCC office for distribution to any candidate, campaign or member of the public.
+§2.0 The SFDCCC will maintain a list of all SFDCCC members' names along with email addresses.